mehulagg/gitlab/doc/administration/implementation_patterns/aws/index.md

 This test:

 - Started with 5 webservice pods (out of 20 for 10k test) and 5 hosts instead of 10.
-- It has scaled both pods (to 20) and hosts (to 7) smoothly over 11 minutes.
+- It scales both pods (to 20) and hosts (to 7) smoothly over the first 11 minutes (when only webservice test are being done).

 | Attribute            | Value                                                  |
 | -------------------- | ------------------------------------------------------ |